 Welcome to ERA

-We are a global consortium of researchers dedicated to understanding and mitigating risks in an ERA of transformative AI.
-We do so by:
+We are a global network of researchers and entrepreneurs working to understand and reduce risks from frontier AI.
+We do this by:

 Our Mission